Angus Clark

 Exoskeletons and prosthetics, both medical applications of robotics, are challenged with the comparison to existing, or pre-existing capability provided by human limbs, be it arms, hands, or legs.
 Thus, they have a significant challenge to overcome, however any and all progress made is an improvement upon the loss of a limb or capability.
 Like bio-inspired robotics, we must look towards the exact properties of the human body, and attempt to replicate those in robotics, at the same time as providing an aesthetically pleasing device similar in form, function, weight, and feel to our own body.
 Taking this one step further, exoskeletons aim to improve upon our own human limitations, increasing our strength, providing safety in joint limitations, and increasing our stamina.

-Extreme Environment Robotics
+Challenging Environment Robotics

-Robots have an important role to play in their use in Hazardous Environments, due to their robustness and ability to endure significantly harsher conditions than humans are capable of.
+Robots have an important role to play in their use in hazardous environments, due to their robustness and ability to endure significantly harsher conditions than humans are capable of.
 Areas of use range from distaster relief, providing search and rescue in post earthquake or tsunami conditions, or providing rapid mapping capabilities spanning thousands of miles helping locate missing persons, to extreme conditions such as high voltage, radiation, or temperature, where manipulation for performing tasks in such areas is required.
 Robots can provide an advanced level of interaction with the environment, allowing us to extend our capabilities past our own limitations.

-Publications.
+Highlighted Publications.

 Angus Clark 2021 IJRR Publication Systematic